Updated: Mar 4

 In California, as in most states, harassment in the workplace may be a violation of the law.
 California law prohibits harassment of all kinds and requires employers to coach supervisors on the way to prevent and any kind of harassment in the workplace

 Under the CA Fair Employment and Housing Act, there are two kinds of harassment in the workplace: quid pro quo (literally, "something for something") harassment and hostile work environment harassment.
+An employment lawyer will help you assess your case.

 Workplace Harassment # 1: Quid Pro Quo